 We’ll never know if the late shoulder charge into my face was retaliation or not, but I didn’t really care at the time.
 Blood fountained from my nose and I curled up on the pitch thinking “Oh shite, that was a bad one.”
-I wasn't knocked out and we had no substitutes so, after a brief spell to staunch the nose bleed, I was back on the pitch.
+I wasn't knocked out, and we had no substitutes.
+After a brief spell on the sidelines to staunch the nose bleed, I was back on the pitch.

-It was 36 hours later, after a day in the office joking about black eyes and a very enjoyable night out with friends that everything changed.
-The world was spinning violently when I woke up and it was clear something was wrong.
-I managed to get to A&E who took a few x-rays of my badly swollen face and told me to take a week off from football.
+I spend the next day in the office joking about black eyes, and enjoyed a lovely dinner with friends.
+It was 36 hours after the collision that everything changed.
+The world was spinning violently when I woke up, it was clear something was wrong.
+I managed to get to A&E, who took a few x-rays of my badly swollen face.
+The nurse diagnosed concussion, and told me to take a week off from football.

-It took more than 15 months of sick leave, doctor appointments, waiting lists and clinic appointments before the fifth CT scan showed a cavernous hemangioma, also known as a cavernoma.
-This had then led to vestibular migraines.
-In layman's terms there had been a bleed in the brain which led to horrible cycles of migraines causing severe dizziness and the dizziness causing yet more migraines.
+It took more than 15 months of sick leave, doctor appointments, waiting lists, and clinic appointments before the fifth CT scan showed a cavernous hemangioma (or cavernoma).
+This had then led to vestibular migraines (or migrainous vertigo).
+In simpler terms, there had been a bleed in my brain, which led to horrible cycles of migraines causing severe dizziness and to yet more migraines.

-Along the way I’ve learnt a great deal about brain injuries, physiotherapy, neurological treatments and research.
-I'm sharing some of what I've learned here so it might help other people living with brain injuries, their friends & families and anyone affected by or interested in Acquired or Traumatic Brain injuries.
+Along the way I learnt a great deal about brain injuries, physiotherapy, neurological treatments and research.
+I'm sharing some of what I've learned here, so it might help other people living with brain injuries, their friends & families, and anyone affected by or interested in acquired or traumatic brain injuries.

 Helping others with brain injury

 The experience of this injury and recovery inspired a change of career and my debut memoir:

 I hope to help others who are struggling with similar injuries, and was thrilled when a Clinical Psychologist in Neurorehabilitation told me:

 this book will be of great benefit to professionals, survivors, and their families alike.